Supervisor Configuration File

 Multiple values in [LIST ; TIMEOUT ; CORE ; USER], separated by commas.

-If USER is selected, Supvisors exits the INITIALIZATION state as soon as the Master instance is set, which can be triggered upon user request (using the Supvisors Web UI, the end_sync XML-RPC or the end_sync command of supervisorctl).
+If USER is selected, Supvisors exits the SYNCHRONIZATION state as soon as the Master instance is set, which can be triggered upon user request (using the Supvisors Web UI, the end_sync XML-RPC or the end_sync command of supervisorctl).

 The use of this option is more detailed in Synchronizing Supvisors instances.